by John Salt - Last Updated June 2024

 Well, hopefully this helps you navigate your way around the "RC Helicopter Tool Topic."
 Just like I mentioned on the RC Field Box page, over time you'll probably find a few other tools and supplies that come in handy or need for your specific helicopter/s.

-Perhaps the most rewarding aspect after getting all your RC helicopter tools, is creating your RC work space to use them in.
-Again, I fall into the "tinkering" category in this hobby and can lose myself for hours in my little shop here, working away on my birds and other interesting projects.
+Perhaps the most rewarding aspect while getting all your RC helicopter tools, is creating your RC work space to use them in.
+Again, I fall into the "tinkering" category in this hobby and can lose myself for hours in my little RC workshop here, working away on my birds and other interesting projects.
 Just a really fun place to be and unwind :)

 Many of the RC helicopter tools that were listed on this page can be seen in the above photo.
 The other thing you may notice is I have 3 distinct work/bench areas that I tend to use for different parts of RC helicopter building and maintenance.
 Depending on what primary task I perform in each area, will determine which RC helicopter tools I chose to keep in that specific area.

-On the other side of this area is a utility sink and shelving for the majority of my RC helicopters.
+On the other side of this area is a utility sink and shelving for some of my RC helicopters.

 A customer sent me this photo of his recently built RC heli workshop - clean, bright, and organized!
 I thought it was a great image of a great RC heli work space...
 Thanks for sharing Steve :-)